-John Evans has served as our President and Chief Executive Officer since April 2017.
+John Evans has served as our Chief Executive Officer since January 2018, as our President and Chief Executive Officer from January 2018 through January 2020, and as our interim Chief Executive Officer from April 2017 through January 2018.
 Mr. Evans has also served as a Venture Partner with ARCH Venture Partners since 2017 and as a Director of Verve Therapeutics since August 2018.
 Mr. Evans was previously at Agios Pharmaceuticals, from September 2009 until April 2017, most recently serving as Senior Vice President for Corporate Development and Portfolio Leadership.
 At Agios, Mr. Evans served as IDH Portfolio Executive, providing strategic and operational leadership for a portfolio of first-in-class IDH inhibitors including IDHIFA and TIBSOVO.
 He also helped initiate and lead Agios' alliance with Celgene Corporation.
 Prior to joining Agios, Mr. Evans worked at Infinity Pharmaceuticals, McKinsey & Company's pharmaceuticals practice and MedImmune.
-Mr. Evans holds an M.B.A. in Healthcare Management from Wharton, a Masters in Biotechnology from the University of Pennsylvania, and a B.A. in English with distinction from Yale University.
-We believe that Mr. Evans is qualified to serve on our Board of Directors based on his extensive experience in the pharmaceutical industry and his expansive knowledge of our company based on his role as President and Chief Executive Officer.
+Mr. Evans holds an MBA in Healthcare Management from Wharton, a Masters in Biotechnology from the University of Pennsylvania, and a B.A. in English with distinction from Yale University.
+We believe that Mr. Evans is qualified to serve on our Board of Directors based on his extensive experience in the pharmaceutical industry and his expansive knowledge of our company based on his role as Chief Executive Officer.

-Giuseppe Ciaramella, Ph.D., has served as our Chief Scientific Officer since February 2018.
-Dr. Ciaramella has 25 years of drug discovery experience across different therapeutic modalities, from small molecule, to biologies, to advanced medicinal products, such as mRNA.
-Prior to joining Beam, Dr. Ciaramella was the Chief Scientific Officer of the Infectious Diseases division of Moderna Therapeutics from 2014 until February 2018, where he was instrumental in generating some of the first LNP-encapsulated, mRNA vaccines to be dosed in humans, several of which are progressing through clinical studies.
+Giuseppe Ciaramella, Ph.D., has served as our Chief Scientific Officer since February 2018 and as our President and Chief Scientific Officer since January 2020.
+Dr. Ciaramella has 25 years of drug discovery experience across different therapeutic modalities, from small molecule, to biologics, to advanced medicinal products, such as mRNA.
+Prior to joining Beam, Dr. Ciaramella was the Chief Scientific Officer of the Infectious Diseases division of

+Moderna Therapeutics from 2014 until February 2018, where he was instrumental in generating some of the first LNP-encapsulated, mRNA vaccines to be dosed in humans, several of which are progressing through clinical studies.
 From 2011 until 2014, Dr. Ciaramella served as Executive Director at Astrazeneca, where he led their small molecule antiviral strategy.
 Between 2010 and 2011 he served as Vice President and Head of Collaborative Research at Boehringer Ingelheim, where he had responsibility for external research.
 Prior to Boehringer Ingelheim, he spent 14 years at Pfizer in the U.K. where he held several leadership positions, including head of Biotherapeutics, head of Antivirals and head of the Hit Discovery Group.
 Dr. Ciaramella is a member of the Infectious Diseases Society of America and of the American Society of Gene Therapy.
 Dr. Ciaramella holds a Ph.D. in Biochemistry from University College London.